-In July, following our announcement that our Chairman and CEO received a Wells Notice from the staff of the Securities and Exchange Commission (the "SEC"), as discussed herein under "Part II - Other Information - Item 1", (i) Standard & Poor's Ratings Services placed on CreditWatch with negative implications the counterparty credit, senior debt, and preferred stock ratings on the Company, the counterparty credit and financial strength ratings on Renaissance Reinsurance, and the counterparty credit and financial strength ratings on DaVinci; (ii) Moody's Investors Service Inc. placed under review for possible downgrade the senior debt, subordinated debt, and preferred stock ratings of the Company, the insurance financial strength rating of Renaissance Reinsurance, the capital securities rating of RenaissanceRe Capital Trust, and the capital securities rating of RenaissanceRe Capital Trust, and the senior notes and preferred stock ratings of the Company, the insurer financial strength rating of Renaissance Reinsurance, and the capital securities rating of RenaissanceRe Capital Trust; and (iv) A.M.
+In July, following our announcement that our Chairman and CEO received a Wells Notice from the staff of the Securities and Exchange Commission (the "SEC"), as discussed herein under "Part II - Other Information - Item 1", (i) Standard & Poor's Ratings Services placed on CreditWatch with negative implications the counterparty credit, senior debt, and preferred stock ratings on the Company, the counterparty credit and financial strength ratings on Renaissance Reinsurance, and the counterparty credit and financial strength ratings on DaVinci; (ii) Moody's Investors Service Inc. placed under review for possible downgrade the senior debt, subordinated debt, and preferred stock ratings of the Company, the insurance financial strength rating of Renaissance Reinsurance, the capital securities rating of RenaissanceRe Capital Trust, and the capital securities rating of RenaissanceRe Capital Trust II; (iii) Fitch Ratings Ltd. placed on Rating Watch Negative the senior notes and preferred stock ratings of the Company, the insurer financial strength rating of Renaissance, and the capital securities rating of RenaissanceRe Capital Trust; and (iv) A.M.
 Best Company, Inc. announced that the various financial strength, issuer credit and debt ratings of the Company and its affiliates remain unchanged with a stable outlook.